NikitaRadzkov/education-platform/topics/dotnet-fundamentals/tasks/asynchronous-methods/readme.md

 ## Short Description

-Create a console application and work whith asynchronous methods
+Create a console application and work with asynchronous methods

 ## Estimation (h)